 In light of the petition, which had more than 100 signatures, the majority of whom live in Forrest Street, the residents are seeking some action by the City to address their concerns as a priority.
-While the support appears overwhelming in respect of the request for traffic calming (speed humps) and change in the parking restrictions it is City's practice to formally consult residents in the area before proceeding with such interventions.
+While the support appears overwhelming in respect of the request for traffic calming (speed humps) and change in the parking restrictions it is City's practice to consult before seeking Council's endorsement.